ShuXingYu94/NGS_Process_Sample/README.md

 ## Multithread Run

-From the latest version, you can execute the script `multithreading.sh` along to carry out the analysis more than 20 times faster than before (By the time of 2023/1/3).
+From the release later than v1.0.0, you can execute the script `multithreading.sh` along to carry out the analysis more than 20 times faster than before (By the time of 2023/1/3).

 It takes advantage of multicore functionality to accelerate the whole calculating process, which will require more memory than before.